Davidsbündler

-The Davidsbündler (League of David) was a music society created by Robert Schumann in his writings.
-It was inspired by literary societies, real and imagined ones, such as the Serapionsbrüder (The Serapion Brethren) of ETA Hoffmann.
-The group was created to defend the cause of contemporary music against its detractors.
-Its two main members were supposed to be named Florestan and Eusebius, respectively symbolising the extroverted and introspective sides of his personality.
+The Davidsbündler (League of David) was a music society created by German Romantic composer Robert Schumann in his writings.
+It was inspired by literary societies, real and imagined ones, such as the Serapionsbrüder (The Serapion Brethren) of ETA Hoffmann, however as Richard Taruskin noted, the concept was most realized in Schumann's reviews of his fellow composers and their aesthetic styles.
+The illusory group was created to defend the cause of contemporary music against its detractors to whom Schumann routinely called philistine.